Choosing Your Moroccan Destination

-The major attractions of the bay of Agadir are the 20 km of beautiful beaches on the Atlantic Ocean and the yearly 300 days of gorgeous and sunny weather.
+The major attractions of the bay of Agadir are the 20 km of beautiful beaches on the Atlantic Ocean and the year 300 days of gorgeous and sunny weather.
 Agadir is the perfect place to forget the stress and daily grind of the cities.
 Many types of hotels are available to choose from as you enjoy the warm sun on the superb beaches of the Atlantic.

 Agadir is an ideal starting point for many exciting excursions, here some ideas:

 Visit Essaouira, a charming and peaceful city, its traditional medina and its souk that attracts the entire region.
 (Approx 2 hours drive).